 In late September, 2015, many hospitals in Pennsylvania, including seven of our behavioral health care hospitals located in the state, received letters from the Pennsylvania Department of Public Welfare ("DPW") demanding repayment of allegedly excess Medicaid Disproportionate Share Hospital payments ("DSH") for the federal fiscal year 2011 ("FFY2011") amounting to approximately \$4 million in the aggregate.
 We have filed administrative appeals for all of our facilities contesting the recoupment efforts since we believe DPW's calculation methodology is inaccurate and conflicts with applicable federal and state laws and regulations.
 DPW has agreed to postpone the recoupment of the state's share of the DSH payments until all hospital appeals are resolved.
 DPW also extended the deadline to recoup the federal share (2011 federal share is 55%) until April 30, 2016.
+To date, none of the federal share payments have been recouped.
 However, if DPW is ultimately successful in its demand related to FFY2011, it could take similar action with regards to FFY2012 through FFY2014.
-Due to a change in the Pennsylvania Medicaid State Plan and implementation of a CMS-approved Medicaid Section 1115 Waiver, we do not believe the methodology applied by DPW to FFY2011 is applicable to reimbursements received for Medicaid services provided after January 1, 2015 by our behavioral health care facilities located in Pennsylvania.
-We can provide no assurance that we will ultimately be successful in our legal and administrative appeals related to DPW's repayment demands.
-If our legal and administrative appeals are unsuccessful, our future consolidated results of operations and financial condition could be adversely impacted by these repayments.
+Due to a change in the Pennsylvania Medicaid State Plan and implementation of a CMS-approved Medicaid Section 1115 Waiver, we do not believe the methodology applied by DPW to FFY2011 is applicable to reimbursements received for Medicaid services provide after January 1, 2015 by our behavioral health care facilities located in Pennsylvania.
+We can provide no assurance that we will ultimately be successful in our legal and administrative appeals are unsuccessful, our future consolidated results of operations and financial condition could be adversely impacted by these repayments.